Feature

 What about drivers returning to F1?

-Meanwhile, provided a driver has already held a Super Licence for any of the previous three years – i.e. an F1 returnee – they will be considered for a renewal “at the sole determination of the FIA to have recently and consistently demonstrated outstanding ability in single-seater formula cars”.
+For drivers who last held a Super Licence prior to the previous three years of competition (excluding a Free Practice only Super Licence) – i.e. an F1 returnee – they will be considered for renewal “at the sole determination of the FIA to have recently and consistently demonstrated outstanding ability in single-seater formula cars”.

-Leading on from the above, the F1 team concerned must also show that the driver has completed at least 300km in a representative F1 car “consistently at racing speeds” over no more than two days and completed not more than 180 days prior to the application, either certified by the ASN (sporting authority) of the country in which the test took place or during an F1 World Championship event.
+Meanwhile, the F1 team concerned must show that the driver has completed at least 300km in a representative F1 car “consistently at racing speeds” over a maximum period of two days and completed not more than 180 days prior to the application, either certified by the ASN (sporting authority) of the country in which the test took place or during an F1 World Championship event.

 How else can drivers earn points?